How Jimmy Kimmel built a successful career. Explore key moments that defined the journey.

 In 2018, Jimmy Kimmel hosted the Academy Awards for the second time.

-In July 2019, Jimmy Kimmel released his first book, "The Serious Goose", an interactive children's picture book featuring his own illustrations.
+In July 2019, Kimmel released his first book, "The Serious Goose", an interactive children's picture book featuring his own illustrations that tasks readers with helping to make the serious goose smile.

-In June 2020, it was announced that Jimmy Kimmel would return to host the 72nd Primetime Emmy Awards.
+In June 2020, it was announced that Kimmel would host the 72nd Primetime Emmy Awards in September.

 In 2020, Jimmy Kimmel hosted the Primetime Emmy Awards for the third time.